Companies that buy cars – the ultimate guide

 Car dealerships that buy cars

 Car dealerships have been the automatic go-to option for decades.
-In this section there are two different kinds of companies that buy cars.
-One being independent and local car dealerships, the other being franchised or chain dealerships.
+There are two types: independent local car dealerships, and franchised or chain dealerships.

-Motorway work with a nationwide network of 5,000+ verified dealers of all kinds to find your highest offer.
-You can sell to a dealer fast here.
+Motorway works with both.
+Our nationwide network of 5,000+ verified dealers compete to give you the highest offer.
+It’s a quick, convenient way to sell your car to a dealer.

 Independent car dealerships

 Local car dealerships have been a popular way of selling your car for decades.
-You’d simply take your car to your nearest small used car dealership and they’d buy it off you.
+However, there are several things to consider when selling this way.

 Franchised car dealerships

-Unlike their independent counterparts, franchised car dealerships will often have more financial power.
+Unlike their independent counterparts, franchised car dealerships often have more financial power.

-Their direct links to the car manufacturers mean they have a better reputation than their independent counterparts and can also offer you a financial incentive to buy a new car as a part exchange.
+Their direct links to the car manufacturers mean they have a better reputation than the independents.
+They buy the cars from the public that they think they can sell for more.
+They can also offer you a financial incentive to buy a new car as a part exchange.

 Just like the independent dealerships, there are numerous things to consider before selling your car to a franchised dealer.